-If a particular clause should only appear if the user has told you that the term of an agreement is greater than two years, you would select the following from the fields that appear:
+If a user expresses that the term of an agreement is greater than two years, the related clause in the document would contain the following rules.

 - Operation: is greater than

 When you’re done, click out of the sidebar.
-It will save automatically!
+It'll save automatically!

 Applying multiple rules